martinpihrt/OSPy/plugins/README.md

 `files`, `i2c`, `gpio`, `email`, `subprocess`, and `system`.
 Permissions are declarations shown to the administrator; they are not an operating-system sandbox.

+The optional `dependencies` list declares other OSPy plug-ins by directory ID.
+A string or an object with `"required": true` is a required dependency: it must be installed and enabled before the consumer can start.
+An object with `"required": false` is an ordering dependency: the consumer remains usable without it, but when both plug-ins are enabled the dependency starts first.
+OSPy starts dependency providers before consumers, stops them in reverse order, and refuses to start dependency cycles.
+Repository installation considers required plug-ins bundled in the same bulk operation; installing only a consumer still requires its provider to be installed already.

 Managed background threads
 ----